External Elements of Quantum Computer Programming (Stanford CS269Q Lecture Materials)

 Hands-on practice

-This is a theory-focused course and the primary practice is mathematical:
+This is a programming-focused course and the practice is correspondingly practical:

 Why take this course?